HITOA/SmolBrain/README.md

 # SmolBrain
 Little machine learning library for learning purpose.
+The library is in a litle hpp file only.
+The neural network things are probably okish, but the implementation of the descent gradient are really bad. i'm learning and math is not my force so i'm already happy that it work.